Cotton paper

 Cotton paper is paper made from cotton fiber.
-Prior to the mid-19th century, cotton rag paper was the main form of paper produced, with pulp paper replacing cotton paper as the main paper material during the 19th century.
+Prior to the mid-19th century, cotton rag paper was the main form of paper produced but pulp paper replaced cotton paper as the main paper material during the 19th century.
 Cotton linters, a harvesting byproduct of fine fibers which stick to the cotton seeds after processing, became the primary source material.
 Although pulp paper was cheaper to produce, its quality and durability is lower; cotton paper continues to be more durable, and consequently important documents are often printed on cotton paper.

 History

 Cotton was first used with a mixture of silk to make paper called Carta Bombycina.
 In the 1800s, fiber crops such as flax fibers or cotton from used cloths (rags) were the primary material source for paper.
 Beginning in the mid-19th century, wood pulp supplanted cloth; despite its lower quality, wood pulp was more readily available than cloth rags as global paper production increased.
 By the turn of the 20th century, most paper was made from wood pulp.
 Wood pulp paper durability would improve over the 20th century as bookbinders became aware of pulp paper acidity and adopted practices to counteract it, but cotton is still used for specialty papers intended for long-term preservation.
 As cotton rags now often contain synthetic fibers, papermakers have turned to second-cut cotton linters as raw material sources for making pulp for cotton papers.